malthe/appendlayer/README.md

 ### Authentication

 The script uses OAuth2 to authorize requests to the container registry.

-This is configured using either the `ACCESS_TOKEN` or `REFRESH_TOKEN` environment variable.
+This is configured using either the `ACCESS_TOKEN` or `REFRESH_TOKEN` environment variable, or by extracting a refresh token from the Docker configuration file (located based on the `DOCKER_CONFIG` environment variable).

 For example, for [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/),